GrandTrunkSemaphoreCompany/clex/README.md

 - POST handlers
     - provides a way to add messages onto a queue to be sent out by this tower
 - Internal queues to hold the sending, receiving and relaying of messages

+## CLI usage

+`go run main.go --id 151 --camera internal,200 --camera usb1,204 --shutter usb3,200`

+This will run a Clex "tower" as Tower number 151.
+It uses a camera on the internal conneciton, pointing at tower 200 and another one on a usb1 interface pointing at tower 204.
+It has a single shutter on usb3 pointed at tower 200.